 2> indicate the activation of PDCP duplication of the DRB to upper layers.

+2> apply ul-SpecificParametersDuplication configured for the logical channels of the DRB.

 1> if a Duplication Activation/Deactivation MAC CE is received deactivating the PDCP duplication of the DRB: